kanidm/kanidm/README.md

 ### Currently Working On

 * CLI for administration
-* WebUI for self service with wifi enrollment, claim management and more.
+* WebUI for self-service with wifi enrollment, claim management and more.
 * RBAC/Claims/Policy (limited by time and credential scope)

 ### Upcoming Focus Areas

 * OIDC/Oauth
-* Replication (async multiple active write servers, read only servers)
+* Replication (async multiple active write servers, read-only servers)

 ### Future